Meet the Team

 In his spare time Andrew enjoys gardening, theatre and painting.
 Andrew has recently taken up running.

-Natalie Gould - Senior Lead for Curriculum Reform
+Natalie Gould - Assistant Director for Curriculum

 Previously, Natalie acted as a consultant headteacher for Central South Consortium, providing leadership training and support to school leaders.
 She was a delegate headteacher for the region and the Cardiff headteacher representative on the CSC Budget Advisory Group.
 She was also a member of the Cardiff Education Development Board.